Management of Technology, MS

 Do you have deep technical or engineering expertise?
 Have you been looking for a program to expand your career in strategic technology innovation, decision-making and development?
 You can learn how to balance the demands of innovation, technology and business operations and become a leader in technology.

-In the Master of Science program in management of technology, students with a STEM background gain a deep understanding of the impact of technology in enterprise environments.
+In the Master of Science program in management of technology, you gain a detailed understanding of the impact of technology in enterprise environments with your STEM background.

-Through a curriculum that emphasizes innovation strategy, data-driven decision-making and an entrepreneurial mindset, students develop leadership and management skills to complement their technical expertise and compete in future economies.
-Flexible elective options enable students to pursue interests tailored to their professional and technology leadership goals and to gain new capabilities; by integrating disciplines, they learn to transform industries.
+Through a curriculum that emphasizes innovation strategy, data-driven decision-making and an entrepreneurial mindset, you develop leadership and management skills to complement your technical expertise and compete in future economies.
+Flexible elective options enable you to pursue interests tailored to your professional and technology leadership goals and to gain new capabilities; by integrating disciplines, you learn to transform industries.

-Students choose classes in their areas of interest that mix hard and soft skills in critical areas of interdisciplinary data science; sustainable enterprises; social, entrepreneurial and disruptive innovation; enterprise logistics and operations; or advanced technologies such as smart manufacturing and engineering, artificial intelligence or blockchain technology industries.
+You choose classes in your areas of interest that mix hard and soft skills in critical areas of interdisciplinary data science; sustainable enterprises; social, entrepreneurial and disruptive innovation; enterprise logistics and operations; or advanced technologies such as smart manufacturing and engineering, artificial intelligence or blockchain technology industries.

 This program may be eligible for an Optional Practical Training extension for up to 24 months.
 This OPT work authorization period may help international students gain skills and experience in the U.S. Those interested in an OPT extension should review ASU degrees that qualify for the STEM-OPT extension at ASU's International Students and Scholars Center website.